 Harnessing the Power of Creativity: The Practice of Looking

-In the past year, people have spent more time in their homes than ever before.
+During the past year, people have spent more time in their homes than ever before.
 Travel has been severely limited, cultural events are reduced or on pause, and we see fewer people for less time.
 These circumstances might tempt you to retreat onto your couch and wait for the world to reopen.

 What if instead of looking outside of your surroundings for inspiration and new experiences, you had the tools to deeply connect with where you are?
 What could these skills add to your daily life, to your relationships, to your future education and career?
 Using fun and creative exercises, this class gives students the tools to feel more connected and see the wonder of the world more deeply wherever they are.